Libensemble/libensemble/README.rst

 PETSc and NLopt must be built with shared libraries enabled and present in ``sys.path`` (e.g., via setting the ``PYTHONPATH`` environment variable).
 NLopt should produce a file nlopt.py if Python is found on the system.
+NLopt may also require SWIG_ to be installed on certain systems.

 Installation